xebialabs/overthere/README.md

 <a name="ssh_connection_options"></a>
 ### Connection options

-The SSH protocol implementation of Overthere defines a number of additional connection properties, in addition to the [common connection options](#common_connection_options).
+The SSH protocol implementation of Overthere defines a number of additional connection options, in addition to the [common connection options](#common_connection_options).

 <table>
 <tr>